tiredpixel/isoxya-plugin-elasticsearch/README.md

-# Isoxya plugin: Elasticsearch
+# Isoxya web crawler plugin: Elasticsearch

-[Isoxya plugin: Elasticsearch](https://github.com/isoxya/isoxya-plugin-elasticsearch) is an open-source (BSD 3-Clause) streamer plugin for [Isoxya](https://www.isoxya.com/) web crawler.
-This plugin uses Isoxya 2 JSON interfaces to stream data into an [Elasticsearch](https://www.elastic.co/elasticsearch/) cluster, making it possible to query using all the normal features provided by Elasticsearch and [Kibana](https://www.elastic.co/kibana).
+[Isoxya web crawler plugin: Elasticsearch](https://github.com/isoxya/isoxya-plugin-elasticsearch) is an open-source (BSD 3-Clause) streamer plugin for [Isoxya](https://www.isoxya.com/) web crawler.
+This plugin streams data into an [Elasticsearch](https://www.elastic.co/elasticsearch/) cluster, making it possible to query using all the normal features provided by Elasticsearch and [Kibana](https://www.elastic.co/kibana).
+It can be used with [Isoxya web crawler Community Edition](https://github.com/isoxya/isoxya-ce) (Isoxya CE), a free and open-source (BSD 3-Clause) mini crawler, suitable for small crawls on a single computer.

 Since Isoxya supports both processor and streamer plugins using the Isoxya interfaces, it's not actually necessary to use this plugin at all, opening up the possibility of streaming to different datastores such as [PostgreSQL](https://www.postgresql.org/), [Apache Hadoop](https://hadoop.apache.org/), or [AWS Redshift](https://aws.amazon.com/redshift/) instead—or even not persisting the data at all, and connecting it to a web app using WebSockets, or alternatively to some alerting system.

+Also available is [Isoxya web crawler Pro Edition](https://www.isoxya.com/) (Isoxya PE), a commercial and closed-source distributed crawler, suitable for small, large, and humongous crawls on high-availability clusters of multiple computers.
+Both editions utilise flexible [plugins](https://www.isoxya.com/plugins/), allowing numerous programming languages to be used to extend the core engine via JSON [interfaces](https://docs.isoxya.com/#interfaces).
+Plugins written for Isoxya CE should typically scale to Isoxya PE with minimal or no changes.
+More details and licences are available [on request](mailto:en@isoxya.com).

 ## Features